micheles/micheles.github.io/_posts/2014-06-08-structure-of-the-engine.md

 used in other applications as well.

-In short, *the engine is not good yet, but it is much better than it was before and it keeps improving*.
+In short, *the engine is not good yet, but it is much better than it used to be and it keeps improving*.